HITECHCRIME/HC_SG203_Im_Out/README.md

 bound for a fall, too alone
 that's where the pain is found

+bring up memories that made me stay broken mind in pieces i'm okay these  facts

+evolve to find unknown, verse i play to a low that's been okay
+(I'm too alone)

+i'm out for calling you to stop i don't revolve around your thoughts prefer to stay away from motives keeping me around the clock mind locked on targets bound for a fall, too alone that's where the pain is found

 way too silent, bound for a fall to grasp where the pain is from, where the pain is found where my soul is born, gotta make it home